practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 ```

 This workflow could be cached so that the next time we try to get a user's
-updates, we wouldn't have to make all of these HTTP requests.
+updates, we wouldn't have to make so many requests.
 The first two
 requests for the root page and the user search page are unlikely to change
 very often, so when we get a new username we can start with the construction
 of the user_lookup_query with a cached search_path value.
 That way, we would